hyperledger/fabric-docs-i18n/docs/source/commands/peerchaincode.md

 ## peer chaincode install
 ```
-Install a chaincode on a peer.
-This installs a chaincode deployment spec package (if provided) or packages the specified chaincode before subsequently installing it.
+Package the specified chaincode into a deployment spec and save it on the peer's path.

 Usage:
   peer chaincode install [flags]